PEA SALAD RECIPE

 - 1/4 cup prepared zesty Italian salad dressing

-In a large bowl, combine the first five ingredients.
+- In a large bowl, combine the first five ingredients.
 In a small bowl, mix mayonnaise and salad dressing and toss with salad.
 Refrigerate until serving.
+If making ahead of time, don't add the bacon.
+Store separately and toss in before serving to keep crispy.

 I really like this when the peas are almost still frozen!
 Sounds crazy but it gives it extra crunch.
 I always wait to add the bacon until right before serving because I like it crunchy.